Why Troubleshooting Microsoft Endpoint Manager Matters?

 Image Source: Microsoft

-Security and compliance policies sometimes fail to apply on devices.
+Issue: Security and compliance policies sometimes fail to apply on devices.
 This can leave devices vulnerable or non compliant with company standards.
+How To Fix It:- Verify Enrollment: Ensure the device is properly enrolled in Intune and linked to the right user account.

 - Manual Sync: Force a sync to push policies immediately.